Probing Predictions on OOD Images via Nearest Categories: Additional experiment results

 \subsection{Additional results for corrupted data}

-\mypara{Robust models on corrupted data.} In the pixel space, on average (over the $90$ and $75$ corrupted sets), robust models have a NCG accuracy that is $1.35 \pm .02$, $1.36 \pm .03$, and $1.66 \pm .04$ times higher than naturally trained models for CIFAR10, CIFAR100, and ImgNet100 respectively.
-In the feature space, we still find that \textbf{all} the $255$ corruption sets have an NCG accuracy above chance level, but the NCG accuracies of the robust models are closer to the naturally trained models.
-For CIFAR100, we still observe that \textbf{all} robust models have an NCG accuracy higher than the naturally trained models.
-But for CIFAR10, we find that on only $42$ (out of $90$) corrupted sets, TRADES(2) models have a higher NCG accuracy than naturally trained models.
-The average improvement over the naturally trained models in NCG accuracy goes down to $1.00 \pm .00$, $1.07 \pm .00$, and $1.09 \pm .01$ times for CIFAR10, CIFAR100, and ImgNet100 respectively.
+\mypara{Robust models on corrupted data.} In the pixel space, on average (over the $90$ and $75$ corrupted sets), robust models have a NCG score that is $1.35 \pm .02$, $1.36 \pm .03$, and $1.66 \pm .04$ times higher than naturally trained models for CIFAR10, CIFAR100, and ImgNet100 respectively.
+In the feature space, we still find that \textbf{all} the $255$ corruption sets have an NCG score above chance level, but the NCG scores of the robust models are closer to the naturally trained models.
+For CIFAR100, we still observe that \textbf{all} robust models have an NCG score higher than the naturally trained models.
+But for CIFAR10, we find that on only $42$ (out of $90$) corrupted sets, TRADES(2) models have a higher NCG score than naturally trained models.
+The average improvement over the naturally trained models in NCG score goes down to $1.00 \pm .00$, $1.07 \pm .00$, and $1.09 \pm .01$ times for CIFAR10, CIFAR100, and ImgNet100 respectively.